Mindera/swift-style-guide/README.markdown

 ### Final

-Marking classes or members as `final` in tutorials can distract from the main topic and is not required.
-Nevertheless, use of `final` can sometimes clarify your intent and is worth the cost.
+Use of `final` is advised, it helps to clarify your intention with the class and it's worth the cost.

+* In classes when it is not suppose to be subclassed.
+* In members when it is a `lazy var` that is not supposed to be changed in runtime.
+* Do not use in `let` variables.

 In the below example, `Box` has a particular purpose and customization in a derived class is not intended.
 Marking it `final` makes that clear.

 ```swift
 // Turn any generic type into a reference type using this Box class.